monero-project/monero/docs/CONTRIBUTING.md

 - Administrators MAY remove Maintainers who are inactive for an extended period of time, or who repeatedly fail to apply this process accurately.
 - Administrators SHOULD block or ban "bad actors" who cause stress and pain to others in the project.
 This should be done after public discussion, with a chance for all parties to speak.
 A bad actor is someone who repeatedly ignores the rules and culture of the project, who is needlessly argumentative or hostile, or who is offensive, and who is unable to self-correct their behavior when asked to do so by others.
 - Maintainers MUST NOT merge changes to this specification unless they are also Administrators.

+### AI policy

+- Contributors SHOULD disclose that a patch includes AI-generated content.
+- Contributors SHOULD personally review any AI-generated content before submission.
+- Comments discussing or describing a patch SHOULD NOT be AI-generated.